frappe/books/README.md

 ## Development

 Frappe Books is built on Vue.js and Electron.
-It is offline by default, and uses a local SQLite file as the database.
+It is offline by default and uses a local SQLite file as the database.

 ### Pre-requisites

-To get the dev environment up and running you need to first setup Node.js version 16.13.1 and npm.
-For this we suggest using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating).
+To get the dev environment up and running you need to first set up Node.js version 16.13.1 and npm.
+For this, we suggest using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating).

 Next, you will need to install [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable).